Fact: Anything homemade is always better. Sauces, especially.

 - 2 cloves garlic chopped

-- 1 cup sun dried tomatoes cut into strips
+- 1 cup sun-dried tomatoes dried or packed in oil, cut into strips

 - 1/2 box frozen spinach thawed and drained

-- 1 24oz jar good-quality vodka sauce (Suggested: Victoria brand)
+- 1 24 oz jar vodka sauce (Suggested: Victoria brand)

 - 1/2 cup light cream